minteeaa/stir/README.md

 | linux       | supported   |
 | macOS       | unsupported |

-> linux has been tested and confirmed to work on Arch Linux. other distros *should* be supported by default. there are no current plans to support macOS.
+> Arch Linux has been tested. other distros *should* be supported by default. there are no current plans to support macOS.

 ### credits
 *friends who contributed directly and indirectly to this project*